Every relationship has its ups and downs.

-There are many different types of relationship in the world of sex and romance.
-Relationships fall along a spectrum, like so many other things, from casual at one end to strictly serious and committed at the other.
+There are many different types of relationship in the world from casual to deadly serious.

-Somewhere along the middle of the spectrum lies the mysterious “on-and-off” relationship, one of the most difficult of all to negotiate.
-It’s important to know the rules of the road as you try to drive along it, sometimes in separate cars and other times in the same car.
+Somewhere along the spectrum lies the mysterious “on-and-off” relationship, one of the most difficult of all to negotiate.
+It’s important to know the rules of the road as you try to drive along it, sometimes together and other times separately.